-Maternal and Neonatal Tetanus (MNT) elimination
+Maternal and Neonatal Tetanus Elimination (MNTE)

 The initiative and challenges

-Why Maternal and Neonatal Tetanus elimination?
+Why Maternal and Neonatal Tetanus Elimination (MNTE)?

-The MNT Elimination Initiative aims to reduce MNT cases to such low levels that the disease is no longer a major public health problem.
-Unlike polio and smallpox, tetanus cannot be eradicated (tetanus spores are present in the environment worldwide), but through immunization of pregnant women and other women of reproductive age (WRA) and promotion of more hygienic deliveries and cord care practices, MNT can be eliminated (defined as less than one case of neonatal tetanus per 1000 live births in every district).
+The Maternal and Neonatal Tetanus Elimination (MNTE) initiative aims to reduce MNT cases to such low levels that the disease is no longer a major public health problem.
+Unlike polio and smallpox, tetanus cannot be eradicated (tetanus spores are present in the environment worldwide), but through immunization of children, mothers, other women of reproductive age (WRA) and promotion of more hygienic deliveries and cord care practices, MNT can be eliminated (defined as less than one case of neonatal tetanus per 1000 live births in every district).

 In 1988, WHO estimated that 787,000 newborns died of neonatal tetanus (NT).
 Thus, in the late 1980s, the estimated annual global NT mortality rate was approximately 6.7 NT deaths per 1000 live births - clearly a substantial public health problem

+In 1989, the 42nd World Health Assembly called for the elimination of neonatal tetanus by 1995.
 The following year, the 1990 World Summit for Children listed neonatal tetanus elimination as one of its goals, and the goal was again endorsed by the 44th World Health Assembly in 1991

-WHO estimates that in 2010 (the latest year for which estimates are available), 58,000 newborns died from NT, a 93% reduction from the situation in the late 1980s.
+WHO estimates that in 2015 (the latest year for which estimates are available), 34,019 newborns died from NT, a 96% reduction from the situation in the late 1980s.

 - Global, regional, and national causes of child mortality in 2000–15